 What’d He Wear?

 Do I have any special do’s and don’t’s about clothes?
 I can’t think of any rules about clothes, since there really aren’t any…

-… and thus spake Cary Grant himself, again from the 1958 GQ editorial.
-If any man deserves to be a snob about clothing, it’s Cary Grant, and here he is saying just the opposite as he follows the Outback Steakhouse maxim of “no rules, just right”.
+… and thus spake Cary Grant himself, again from this GQ editorial for their winter 1967/67 issue.
+If any man deserves to be a snob about clothing, it’s Cary Grant, and here he states that he believes just hte obvious.

 Still, just because he’s no snob doesn’t mean he’s a slob.
 John Robie dresses for his excursion to the beach – and subsequent scenic picnic – in a gray flannel blazer, white cotton shirt over a dotted day cravat, tan slacks, and tassel loafers.
 This distinctive look is both masculine and timeless, following Grant’s own sartorial maxim of dressing like a man for all ages.